linkerd/website/linkerd.io/content/2/getting-started.md

   | kubectl apply -f -
 ```

-This command retrieves all the deployments running in the `emojivoto` namespace,
+This command retrieves all of the deployments running in the `emojivoto` namespace,
-runs set of Kubernetes resources through `inject`, and finally reapplies it to
+runs the set of Kubernetes resources through `inject`, and finally reapplies it to
 the cluster. `inject` augments the resources to include the data plane's
 proxies.
 As with `install`, `inject` is a pure text operation, meaning that you
 can inspect the input and output before you use it.
 You can even run it through